lexman/tuttle/doc/tutorial_errors.md

 ## Follow the source from the web

-The first thing we have done at the beginning of this tuttorial was to download the zip file.
-The good news, is that `tuttle` recognises http resources.
-You can even download it in one line with the *download* processor :
+The first thing we have done at the beginning of this tutorial was to download the zip file.
+The good news is that `tuttle` recognises http resources.
+You can even download a resource in one line with the *download* processor :

     file://Les_trois_mousquetaires.zip <- http://abonnasseau.github.io/tuttle/docs/musketeers_assets/Les_trois_mousquetaires.zip ! download

 That's all !
 The `download` processor is smart enough to understand it has to download the http input resource into the destination.

-When we `tuttle run`, what will happen ? `tuttle` can't know for sure if the file `Les_trois_mousquetaires.zip` in the workspace is the same as the remote one.
+When we `tuttle run`, what will happen ? `tuttle` can't know for sure whether the file `Les_trois_mousquetaires.zip` in the workspace is the same as the remote one.
 Not before it downloads it.
-Therefore, `tuttle` will invalidate the file `Les_trois_mousquetaires.zip` and all the *resources* that used to depend on it before downloading the file and running all the processes again...
+Therefore, `tuttle` will invalidate the file `Les_trois_mousquetaires.zip` and all the *resources* that used to depend on it.
+Then it will download the file and run all the processes again...

 Therefore, we have absolute guarantee that the result of the workflow's execution is the correct, and coherent with our `tuttlefile`.

-Now, if the source changes on the internet, for example because (the text is still being reviewed by volunteers)[https://fr.wikisource.org/wiki/Livre:Dumas_-_Les_Trois_Mousquetaires_-_1849.djvu] who compares the text to the scanned pages, it is easy to update !
+Now, if the source changes on the internet, for example because (the digitalized text is still being reviewed by volunteers)[https://fr.wikisource.org/wiki/Livre:Dumas_-_Les_Trois_Mousquetaires_-_1849.djvu]
+, updates will be easy!

-If the zip file changes on line, `tuttle run` will notice the change in the *primary resource*, will invalidate every thing that depends on it and run the necessary processes again.
+If the zip file changes online, `tuttle run` will notice the change in the *primary resource*, will invalidate every thing that depends on it and run the necessary processes again.

 ## Prevent for reprocessing too much

 The drawback of the using remote resources, is that we don't always control them.
 What will happen it the resource changes while we are working on the gnuplot part ?
-All the workflow could be invalidated !
+The whole the workflow could be invalidated !

 That could be a problem if you have a long workflow...
-Imagine that our python process would begin by a heavy processing phase, like this `sleep(4)` instruction :
+Imagine that our python process would begin by a heavy processing phase, like this `sleep(10)` instruction :

     file://characters_count.dat <- file://Les_trois_mousquetaires.txt !# python
         import time
-        time.sleep(4)
+        time.sleep(10)
         names = ["Athos", "Porthos", "Aramis", "d'Artagnan"]
         with open('characters_count.dat', 'w') as f_out:
             with open('Les_trois_mousquetaires.txt') as f_in: